salil-jt/batch-jan-2024/src/resources/assignments/assignments.md

 	* Use the Math class to get square root of all numbers
 	* For even numbers, consider the ceil of the square root and for odd numbers consider the floor of square root.
 	* Find out sum of the results we get in b.
+	* Eg: If we have numbers 1 to 5
+		* Square root of 1  : 1   		-> Since 1 is odd, consider floor -> 1
+		* Square root of 2  : 1.4142	-> Since 2 is even, consider ceil -> 2
+		* Square root of 3  : 1.7320	-> Since 3 is odd, consider floor -> 1
+		* Square root of 4  : 2			-> Since 4 is even, consider ceil -> 2
+		* Square root of 5  : 2.2360	-> Since 5 is odd, consider floor -> 2
+		* Sum should be 1 + 2 + 1 + 2 + 2 = 8
 2. Take a input from the user, their full name, birth year and favorite number between 2-8, separated by ,
 	* For the name -> print the total no of characters.
 	* For the birth year -> Find sum of all digits and print it